c-meier/Teaching-HEIGVD-RES-2017-Labo-HTTPInfra/report.md

 ## Load balancing: multiple server nodes

-With Traefik a container can announce itself as a particular service by naming this service in the `traefik.backend` label.
+With Traefik, a container can announce itself as a particular service by naming this service in the `traefik.backend` label.
 If the service's port is not the default `80` it can be set with the `traefik.port` label.

 The label `traefik.backend.rule` indicate which HTTP request must be forwarded to this particular service.